 High-throughput sequencing has shown remarkable utility in cancer and immunology research, as well as in the development of individualized immunotherapy.Read Review

 Cancer researchers need simple-to-use bioinformatics applications to gain insights from tumor microenvironment studies and other complex genomic data.
-BaseSpace Cohort Analyzer allows biologists and researchers to make important discoveries without specialized bioinformatics skills.
+BaseSpace Correlation Engine allows biologists and researchers to analyze their data in the greater biological context of a highly curated multi-omic datasets with push button analytics requiring no specialized bioinformatics skills.
 The retrospective analysis of clinical trial data can help inform future cancer research and drug development programs.

 Illumina offers several library preparation and sequencing options with access to data analysis options for tumor microenvironment analysis.
 Streamlined workflows and flexible kit configurations accommodate multiple study designs.

 Approximately 90% of the world’s sequencing data are generated using Illumina sequencing by synthesis (SBS) chemistry.*